learning-zone/javascript-basics/README.md

 **Example: Use Case**

-* Throttling a button click so we can’t spam click
+* Throttling a button click so we can't spam click
 * Throttling an API call
 * Throttling a mousemove event handler
 * Debouncing a resize event handler